PetheanRaj-A-Mitrah/PetheanRaj-A-Mitrah/README.md

 </p>

 🎉 Fun Facts
--     🧩 I love solving logic puzzles and algorithm challenges for fun.
+🧩 Logic puzzles and algorithm challenges are my go-to for fun.
--     🎮 Big fan of FPS and story-driven games in my downtime.
+🎮 FPS and story-driven games keep me entertained.
--     ☕ Music fuels 90% of my coding.
--     🎧 Always coding with chill beats or synth-wave in the background.
+☕ Music fuels 90% of my coding, with chill beats and synth-wave as my background vibes.

-##📫 Connect With Me
-    - GitHub: PetheanRaj-A-Mitrah
-    - Email: petheanraj.a@mitrahsoft.com

 ## 📈 GitHub Contribution Graph